Almarch/NLP-from-a-PC/README.md

 ## Deploy

 The project is containerized with [docker](https://github.com/docker).
-However, some preliminary steps are required in order to prepare the LLM on the host machine.
+Pull, build & launch all services with compose :

 ```sh
 docker compose pull